DataDog/hiring-engineers/answers.md

 ![](img/4_3.PNG?raw=true)

-Here was an email for the weekday downtime.
+Here was an email for the weekday downtime along with my message that I added.

 ![](img/4_4.PNG?raw=true)